emedio/web/content/news/2026_christmas/index.md

 date: 2025-12-19
 ---

 Happy Holidays!
+Merry Christmas and Happy New Year!

 <!--more-->

-Merry Christmas and Happy New Year!
+May your holidays be filled with love, laughter and cherished memories.